Physician Assistant (PHAS)

 PHAS 5210.
 Patient Care II.
 (1 Credit)

 This course is the second in a series of four courses encompassing all aspects of patient care.
-Students will perform and document a complete neurologic physical examination.
-The second focus is on the integration of the pathophysiology of Diabetes Mellitus with information on the disease process from Primary Medicine, and linking it to the physical examination of a patient with DM, to include all organ systems examined thus far in the series.
-Students will learn to identify normal physical exam findings and compare and contrast these to abnormal exam findings anticipated in DM.
-Students will also learn to elicit historical information for all aspects of a complete history of a preventive visit, or for complete history of a patient with a chronic disorder.
+Students will learn the components of taking a complete medical history and perform and document a physical examination of a patient presenting with an endocrine, nephrologic, urologic and neurologic complaint.
+The second focus is on the integration of the pathophysiology of diabetes mellitus (DM) type 2 with an understanding on the disease process from Primary Medicine II.
+Students will learn to identify normal physical exam findings and compare and contrast these to abnormal exam findings.
+Students will also learn to elicit historical information for all aspects of a complete history for a preventive visit and for a complete history of a patient with a chronic disorder.

 PHAS 5215.
 Pharmacotherapy II.
 (2 Credits)